songchaow/proposal-of-plugin-manager/Design and Implementation.md

 The file list should be scanned for these filetypes.

+The path of each qml file can be recorded in `PluginPackageDescription`.
+It's helpful for checking integrity of the plugin.

-Then if multiple qml files are found, especially for those that have similar name base(like `color_rep_2x.qml` and `color_rep_3x.qml`), the manager prompts the user to select the qml files they want via a dialog.
+(Discarded)~~Then if multiple qml files are found, especially for those that have similar name base(like `color_rep_2x.qml` and `color_rep_3x.qml`), the manager prompts the user to select the qml files they want via a dialog.~~

 #### Check duplicated qml files